 Mounting PCI expansion cards

 Only a lightweight GPU is featured in my build, I could replace this with a heavier GPU since this PCIe accessory is fixed against the chassis' PCI expansion slots; it will hold stable.

 Front IO and fitting 3.5 inch bay accessories

 The front Io slot was once occupied by an optical drive, front io ports and buttons.
 The Chassis I purchased did not come with this panel.
 The slot will barely fit a 3.5 inch bay accessory such as a standard optical drive.
-There will however be minor gaps and it is a very tight fit.
-To allow an optical drive and most 3.5 inch bay accessories cutting and removing fairings from the inside of the bay is required since some plastics and metal sticks out in the way.
+There will be however, minor gaps and it is a very tight fit.
+To allow an optical drive and most 3.5 inch bay accessories cutting and removing fairings from the inside of the bay is required since some plastics and metal stick out in the way.
 This space is tight and will be difficult to modify.
 This space can be seen towards the end of the video above.

 Fitting a standard ATX PSU

 The Sun Ultra 45 will fit a standard ATX PSU upto great lengths.
 The issue though, is that it will not be flush against the back of the chassis since the original PSU was shorter than the new standard ATX size.
 There will be a gap.
 This means that you will not be able to screw in the PSU without cutting some of the protruding metal.
 Fixing the PSU in place to stop it from moving around will require improvisation.

 There is a green thumb screw and slider on the bottom of the chassis.
 This is only for the original PSU and will not fit any other.
 They will not obstruct any standard PSU.

 The Sun Ultra 45 backplane has four SATA connections for storage drives.
 This board has an SCSI SFF-8484 connector which can be converted to four separate SATA connections via an adapter.
 This and powering the backplane are further explained in Trung Lê's YouTube video.